Updated August 3, 2020

 Please reach out with questions by emailing email@example.com.

 PSI has made some changes to their rescheduling guidelines and security procedures, as well as enhanced our current site-cleaning program.
-Please click the button below to read more on PSI's website.
+Please click the button below to read more on PSI's website, including a FAQ about what it's like to test now.

 APSE Education and Resources